RetroReversing/retroReversing/categories/misc/GDC.md

 ### The Artistic C
 The earliest known recording of a Game Developer Conference talk is called **The Artistic C** by Jim Gasperini.

 This was when he was a creative director for Maxis while working on the simulation game Sim City.
-He talks about Computer Games as Art and how he beleives it will evolve over time.
+He talks about Computer Games as Art and how he believes it will evolve over time.

 You can listen to it online on **Archive.org**: [CGDC 90 Jim Gasperini - GDC Jim Gasperini](https://archive.org/details/03CGDC90JimGasperini_201805)

 ---
 ## CGDC 1991 - March
 The Fifth CGDC was the first to have been directed by **Ernest Adams** just before his move to Electronic Arts where he would work on titles such as John Madden Football [^2].
-It was again hosted in San Jose this time in the Hyatt Hotel and recieved 550 atendees.
+It was again hosted in San Jose this time in the Hyatt Hotel and recieved 550 attendees.

 We only know of a few talks that took place at this conference:
 * **Intelligent Behavior Without AI: An Evolutionary Approach** by Neil Kirby